renovatebot/renovate/lib/manager/pip-compile/readme.md

-The `pip-compile` manager is in "alpha" release, this means it's not ready for production use.
+Due to limited functionality, the `pip-compile` manager should be considered in an "alpha" stage, which means it's not ready for production use for the majority of end users.
-Try at your own risk.
 We welcome feedback and bug reports!

 The current implementation has some limitations.